 The temporal boundaries of the environmental assessment will span all phases of the project determined to be within the scope of this environmental assessment as specified under section 3.1 above.
-Community and Aboriginal traditional knowledge should factor into decisions around temporal boundaries.
+Community and Aboriginal traditional knowledge should be factored in by the proponent to make decisions around temporal boundaries.